monzo/ddbt/README.md

 - `-m +my_model`: DDBT will run against `my_model` and all upstreams referenced by it
 - `-m my_model+`: DDBT will run against `my_model` and all downstreams that referenced it
 - `-m +my_model+`: DDBT will run against `my_model` and both all upstreams and downstreams.
+- `-m tag:tagValue`: DDBT will only execute models which have a tag which is equal to `tagValue`